parrt/msds501/projects/enron.md

 * `'arnold@enron.com` &rightarrow; `arnold@enron.com`
 * `'.'delaney@enron.com` &rightarrow; `delaney@enron.com`

+Any user names that our empty strings after normalization should be discarded of course.

 As a final detail, the date strings contained in the email messages must be converted to `datetime` objects and then stripped to just plain dates.
 (See the sample data frame above.)
 I found the easiest and best way was to add the date strings (as pulled from the messages verbatim) to the data frame and then use pandas to convert to a date object.
 Here are the appropriate column datatypes:

 ```